30 Festive Christmas Cartoons to Watch This Holiday

 Since most of us know all the words to the traditional holiday song, we know that Frosty the Snowman dons a magical hat and comes to life, bringing joy to all the children.
 The film goes into a bit more depth when a local magician wants his hat back.
 With the weather getting warmer and the magician on the hunt, Frosty hops on a train to the North Pole with a new friend.
 Check out these stocking stuffers for toddlers your little ones will absolutely love.

 The Year Without a Santa Claus (1974)

 This Christmas cartoon classic will definitely lift your spirits this holiday season.
 When a discouraged Santa Claus decides to take a vacation from the annual holiday, Mrs. Claus and a pair of elves go on a quest to find his Christmas spirit.
-Don’t miss these 14 Christmas traditions from around the world you will definitely want to steal.
+Don’t miss these top kids’ Christmas movies to watch on Netflix.